VenuEmmadi/OtelClusterDeployment/README.md

 Three pipelines are defined: metrics, traces, and logs.
 Each pipeline specifies the receivers, processors, and exporters to be used for that type of data.

 <h2>Deployment (deployment-collector.yml)</h2>
-The deployment-collector.yml file defines a DaemonSet to deploy the OpenTelemetry Collector on every Kubernetes node.
+The deployment-collector.yml file defines a DaemonSet to deploy the OpenTelemetry Collector on every Kubernetes node.<br>

 **Key points:**